alxundr/testaged-coverage/README.md

 }
 ```

-If you are using `react-scripts test`, you need to add the environment variable `CI=true` to prevent the script from running in watch mode.
+If you are using versions 1.3.3 or lower, when running `testaged-coverage`, you will need to add the environment variable `CI=true` to your `test` script in your `package.json` in order to prevent the script from running in watch mode.
+This will no longer be necessary from versions 1.3.4 and on.